-Figure 12-0a (Example of device ID exchanges in PASN [138]) shows an example of a device ID exchange in PASN.
+Figure 12-0a (Example of PASN ID exchanges in PASN [138]) shows an example of a PASN ID exchange in PASN.
 The example illustrates a non-AP STA performing PASN to establish FTM session(s) in an ESS containing AP1 and AP2.
 The non-AP STA with a MAC address of MAC1 first initiates the connection with AP1 by sending the first PASN frame with the Device ID Active field in the RSNXE set to 1.
-Upon receiving the first PASN frame, AP1 assigns a device ID (devID1) and sends it encrypted to the non-AP STA in the second PASN frame.
+Upon receiving the first PASN frame, AP1 assigns Both of a device ID (devID1) and a PASN ID (PASN ID1), and sends it encrypted to the non-AP STA in the second PASN frame.
 The non-AP STA then continues to establish an FTM session with AP1.
-When the non-AP STA performs PASN with AP2 to establish another FTM session, now with a MAC address for MAC2 after the non-AP STA has changed its MAC address, the non-AP STA sends the previously assigned device ID (devID1) to AP2 in the first PASN frame.
-[269, 270, 271, 139] Upon receiving the device ID (devID1) in first PASN frame, AP2 assigns another device ID (devID2) and sends it encrypted to the non-AP STA in the second PASN frame.
+When the non-AP STA performs PASN with AP2 to establish another FTM session, now with a MAC address for MAC2 after the non-AP STA has changed its MAC address, the non-AP STA sends the previously assigned PASN ID (PASN ID1) to AP2 in the first PASN frame.
+[269, 270, 271, 139] Upon receiving the PASN ID (PASN ID1) in first PASN frame, AP2 assigns another PASN ID (PASN ID2) and sends it encrypted to the non-AP STA in the second PASN frame.
 The non-AP STA then proceeds to establish the FTM session.
 Similarly, when the non-AP STA

-returns to AP1, now with a MAC address of MAC3, it sends the device ID (devID2) most recently assigned to the non-AP STA and is assigned another encrypted device ID (devID3) to be used in the subsequent PASN for another FTM session.
+returns to AP1, now with a MAC address of MAC3, it sends the PASN ID (PASN ID2) most recently assigned to the non-AP STA and is assigned another encrypted PASN ID (PASN ID3) to be used in the subsequent PASN for another FTM session.

-Figure 12-0a—Example of device ID exchanges in PASN
+Figure 12-0a—Example of PASN ID exchanges in PASN

 12.7.2 EAPOL-Key frames